Table of Contents

 2. SEO Benefits

-When you write descriptive and keyword-relevant alt text, it helps:
+- It helps when you write descriptive and keyword-relevant alt text:

 3. Better User Experience